hashicorp/nomad-autoscaler/README.md

 architectured around plug-ins to allow for easy extensibility in terms of supported metrics sources, scaling targets and scaling algorithms.

-***This project is in the early stages of development and is supplied without guarantees and subject to change without warning***

 The Nomad Autoscaler currently supports:
 * **Horizontal Application Autoscaling**: The process of automatically controlling the number of instances of an application to have sufficient work throughput to meet service-level agreements (SLA).